-Morphine is a type of painkiller called an opioid.
+Morphine is a type of painkiller.
 You can only get it on prescription from your doctor and you have it for moderate to severe pain.

 Morphine is also called:

 Morphine is a type of opioid.
 Opioids are strong drugs similar to natural pain killing substances made in our body called endorphins.
 It is extracted from opium poppies in a laboratory.

 Opioids block pain messages from travelling along the nerves to the brain.

 How you have it

 Morphine is available in different forms such as:

 Morphine tablets or capsules